haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 - 2021-08-24: Updated [AR quiver calculator](/codes/) to ver 0.2.0 (computations for triangulated categories added).
 - 2021-08-21: I add a program [AR quiver calculator](/codes/), which computes the dimension of Hom from the inputted Auslander-Reiten quiver.
 - 2021-08-07: I added [Problem](/problems/) page, where I raise some questions which I'm interested in but which I can't solve.
-- 2021-07-28: I uploaded videos of [the talk below](/talks/2021-07-26/), including [an introductory video](https://www.youtube.com/watch?v=2-y1a-_zEEA) to my program *tors_lattice*.
-- 2021-07-26: I gave a talk [Computing various objects of an algebra from the poset of torsion classes](/talks/2021-07-26/).
-- 2021-07-20: Add "The lattice of torsion classes in SageMath" to [SageMath codes](/codes/) page.